 MATTHEW 6:4_That thy alms may be in secret…

-Just in case anyone was perplexed with the right/left hand illustration – Jesus says it – let your alms be in secret.
+Just in case anyone was confused with the right/left hand illustration – Jesus says it plainly – let your alms be in secret.

 He’s already called the trumpet blowers hypocrites.
 He has specified their chief blowing places – synagogues and streets.
 He has said why they do it – to be seen by men.
 But lest you still have not caught on, now hear this: DO IT IN SECRET!!